 MHASD Wellness Policy and Information

-The school district updated the wellness policy in the fall of 2012 based on new federal requirements.
-The requirements of the new wellness policy are going into effect this school year.
+The school district updated the wellness policy in the spring of 2017 based on new federal requirements.
 Information on the new policy and additional resources are listed below.

 Resources and Ideas for Parents and Staff

 If you would like further information or want additional resources listed here, please contact: